 Checking if your DirecTV complaint is suitable for small claims court

-Before you can make your case against DirecTV in a small claims court, you will have to check whether the issue is suitable for this legal procedure.
-Generally, citizens turn to small claims courts in cases involving amounts of money that are small from a legal perspective.
-That is, small enough that the fees for an attorney would negate any winnings from the case.
+Before you can take your case against DirecTV to small claims court, you will have to check whether the issue is suitable for this type of court.
+Generally, citizens turn to small claims courts for cases involving amounts of money that are small from a legal perspective.
+That is, small enough that attorney fees would negate any winnings from the case.

-Small claims courts give citizens a chance to contest their case through a simplified legal procedure.
+Small claims courts give people a chance to contest their cases through a simplified legal procedure.
 Plaintiffs and defendants appear before a judge, and the plaintiff states their claim.
 After that, the judge examines the facts of the case and reaches a legally binding decision.

 This type of court is especially useful for people who have claims against DirecTV.
-Because the contracts consumers sign with DirecTV contain a clause regarding dispute resolution, before going through higher legal channels, they must seek resolution through arbitration or small claims court.
+The contracts consumers sign with DirecTV contain a clause regarding dispute resolution.
+It stipulates that before going through higher legal channels, they must seek resolution through arbitration or small claims court.

-Luckily, nearly every U.S. state hosts some sort of small claims court.
+Luckily, nearly every U.S. state hosts a small claims court.
 As they are a part of the state-level judicial system, the rules for these courts vary by state.
-Considering this, while you check whether your case against DirecTV is suitable for small claims court, keep in mind:
+While considering whether your case against DirecTV is suitable for small claims court, keep in mind:

-- The value of the case: As mentioned above, rules regarding small claims cases vary from state to state.
-Most notably, the maximum monetary compensation plaintiffs can ask for is different in each state.
+- The value of the case: The maximum monetary compensation that plaintiffs can ask for is different in each state.
 While Rhode Island sets a limit of $2,500 for small claims cases, you can sue for up to $25,000 in Tennessee.
-Make sure you learn about the monetary value limits in your specific legal jurisdiction.
+Check the monetary value limits in your specific legal jurisdiction.

-- The legal remedy in question: Being a plaintiff in any lawsuit means that you’re asking for some kind of solution from the court.
-Understanding the differences between the types of remedies is essential.
-First of all, there are the so-called legal remedies; in other words, monetary rewards given by the defendant to the plaintiff.
-Second, there are equitable remedies, actions that will resolve the issue but aren’t monetary payments.
-Crucially, most small claims courts won’t rule on equitable remedies.
+- The legal remedy in question: Being a plaintiff in any lawsuit means that you’re asking for a solution from the court.
+Understanding the differences between them is essential.
+First, there are the so-called legal remedies; in other words, monetary rewards given by the defendant to the plaintiff.
+Second, there are equitable remedies.
+These are actions that the defendant can take to resolve the issue.
+Most small claims courts won’t rule on equitable remedies.